xD1rty/xD1rty/README.md

 ### Hello, user!

-🔭 I am like programming on Python (backend, bots, scripts), JS (frontend) and learning Rust
+🔭 I am like programming on Python (backend, bots, scripts), JS (frontend) and learning GoLang

 ⭐ About me
 * I'm 13